Read on as we explain:

 Another area that is targeted, is the psychological benefits of exogenous ketones, especially with how they can help protect brain tissue from degradation.
 As mentioned earlier, this has implications for the prevention of conditions like Alzheimer’s disease, Parkinson’s disease, and epileptic seizures.

-Hopefully, in the not-too-distant future research will also focus more on the athletic performance benefits of exogenous ketones, specifically with regards to resistance training and cardiovascular exercise.
+Hopefully, future research will focus more on the athletic performance benefits of exogenous ketones, specifically with regards to resistance training and cardiovascular exercise.
 The data on each of these applications is very limited at this time.

 Further Reading & Recommended Resources